 While this research assumed a pass-through rate of 100%, emerging research has found the tobacco industry may over-shift prices in brand segments other than ultra-low price cigarettes.
 There is evidence from the United Kingdom[63], United States[64] and New Zealand[65] indicating that tobacco prices increase differently across product categories after taxation.
 Ongoing research is required to simulate the complexities of tobacco industry pricing strategies, and encourage more sophisticated responses from governments that mitigate against ‘down-trading’ to cheaper tobacco products.

-This study also did not calculate the impact of increasing the tobacco duty escalator on smoking prevalence amongst more deprived groups, as disease outputs are not available.
+This study also did not calculate the impact of increasing the tobacco duty escalator on smoking prevalence amongst more deprived groups, as disease outputs were not available.
 However, with higher smoking prevalence in the UK (as in many other countries) among those in routine and manual professions, compared to professional and managerial roles (15), it is reasonable to assume the benefit of reducing prevalence from a duty escalator would be disproportionately seen in groups of higher smoking prevalence.

 At the time of analysis only smoking prevalence data to 2012 were available.
 Subsequent to that we have observed further declines in smoking prevalence (in line with our predictions).
 Therefore, the results are not a full reflection of the number of disease cases that could be avoided if the intervention was introduced in 2017, nor the full time-scale of all disease that could occur across a person’s lifetime.